When a kid discloses abuse:

 7. Armed with the resources & advice the CAC provides, parents should look into counseling and psychological evaluation for the kid, and set up a counseling appointment ASAP.
 They should also receive training on parenting kids with PTSD.
 Again, the best resource is your local Child Advocacy Center.

-6. After some time has passed from the initial traumatic event & the kid feels safe, tell the kid things like this (repeating as often as they need): "I believe what you told me.
+7. After some time has passed from the initial traumatic event & the kid feels safe, tell the kid things like this (repeating as often as they need): "I believe what you told me.
 What happened to you was wrong, and not your fault.
 It should never happen to anyone.
 Let's talk about ways to avoid being in the same situation again.
 Here's what you should do if it starts happening again: say 'no!,' escape the situation, and call me."
 THEY NEED THESE WORDS.
 They'll actually need you to repeat these words throughout their lives.
 Their healing & lifelong recovery from abuse begins with the way adults respond to it.
 Show them that some adults really do prioritize their health and safety.